You Just Gotta Love Christmas

-You Just Gotta Love Christmas (2004) is the eighth and final solo album by musician Peter Cetera, his seventh since leaving the group Chicago, his only Christmas album.
+You Just Gotta Love Christmas (2004) is the eighth and final solo album by former Chicago member Peter Cetera, and his only Christmas album.
 This album featured some artwork by Cetera's youngest daughter Senna, and his oldest daughter Claire performs with him on "Blue Christmas" and "Winter Wonderland".
 Alison Krauss performs with Cetera on "Deck the Halls".
 In a 2017 article, writer David White listed the album among his list of sixteen "essential classic rock Christmas albums."